 Want to Teach Online?

 Online courses are developed based on curriculum need at the departmental level.
-Once a course is approved for online development, Extended Learning provides comprehensive support resources for students and faculty.
+Once a course is approved for online development, Extended Learning and the Center for Digital Learning provide comprehensive support resources for students and faculty.

 Online course proposals are reviewed by Department Chairs.
 They, in turn, work to incorporate approved courses into a three year plan.
-After the approval process is complete, Extended Learning handles scheduling and works with faculty to develop their course.
+After the approval process is complete, Extended Learning handles scheduling and the Center for Digital Learning works with faculty to develop their course.

 After approvals, an assessment meeting is scheduled in which the faculty receives an overview of Extended Learning's online support, tools, and course examples.
 This meeting is an opportunity to answer questions and concerns.
-This is an opportunity for Extended Learning Faculty Services staff to assess the needs of the faculty and assign a designer with the experience and skills needed for that course.
-Through this discussion, Extended Learning staff offer their expertise and experience with:
+This is an opportunity for the Center for Digital Learning staff to assess the needs of the faculty and assign an instructional designer with the experience and skills needed for that course.
+Through this discussion, the Center for Digital Learning staff offer their expertise and experience with:

 - Online Course Standards Rubric